athomasoriginal/com.betweentwoparens/src/posts/001-creating-a-clojurescript-project-from-scratch.md

 To develop and run our app the most popular tools in Clojure land are `lein`, `boot` and `clj`.
 The good news is you only need to choose one of these.
 Before I reveal which we are going to use, let me provide a quick overview of each of them.

-[lein](https://leiningen.org/) is the grandfather and most popular Clojure(Script) build tool.
+[lein] is the grandfather and most popular Clojure(Script) build tool.
 If I had to compare it to something it would be as if `npm` and `webpack` made a Clojure baby.
 You will see lein used in most all projects created prior to mid-2018.
 Yet, it has started to show its age.
 So members of the Clojure(Script) community went off to build a better lein and they called it `boot`.

-[boot](https://boot-clj.com/) is a definite improvement over lein.
+[boot] is a definite improvement over lein.
 It learned from many of lein's shortcomings and managed to gather the attention of a strong minority of Clojure(Script) developers.

-[clj](https://clojure.org/guides/deps_and_cli), also known as the clojure cli tool, is magicked down to us by the maintainers of Clojure.
+[clj], also known as the clojure cli tool, is magicked down to us by the maintainers of Clojure.
 It was initially met with confusion, but over the past year has come to be seen by many, including myself, as _the_ tool to run and develop our clojure(script) programs.
 Where `lein` and `boot` are complex and often reach in their scope, the `clj` tool is about 3 things:

  - run clojure programs
  - resolve transitive dependencies
  - build classpaths

  Ultimatley, `clj` is simple, oriented towards beginners and yet powerful enough to support advanced users.
-If you're interested in learning more, checkout out the [clojure tools](https://betweentwoparens.com/blog/what-are-the-clojure-tools) post.
-Also feel free to checkout the [2019 State of Clojure Community Report](https://www.surveymonkey.com/results/SM-S9JVNXNQV/) to see which tools the Clojure community uses most.
+If you're interested in learning more, checkout out the [clojure tools] post.
+Also feel free to checkout the [2019 State of Clojure Community Report] to see which tools the Clojure community uses most.

 ### Step 6 - Add deps file